npradeep96/RNA_localization_final/README.md

 `pip install imageio` (this is for unoptimized GIF files)

 For simulations with circular meshes, one must install Gmsh (http://gmsh.info/). wget the appropriate OS and put the executable found in /bin/gmsh into the bin of the environment that you are using.
+This code has been tested on linux flavored OS and should install in a few minutes.

 ### Documentation